-This depends upon how quickly you recover from your examination and also how busy the Unit is.
+This depends upon how quickly you recover from your examinations and also how busy the Unit is.
 You should expect to be in the Unit for most of the morning or afternoon.

-The Unit also deals with emergencies and these will take priority over people with outpatient appointments.
-However, we will try to keep any delays to an absolute minimum.
+The Unit also deals with emergencies and these will take priority over outpatient appointments.
+However, we will try to keep any delays to a minimum.